NEW: Israeli military: Man disguised as photographer killed after stabbing a soldier

 But a knife is easy to obtain and carry into a crowd.
 Israeli authorities so far don’t believe the attacks are the result of any campaign of violence organized by militant groups.

-It's often young Palestinians who may be acting out alone or recruited or at least encouraged via social media, Israeli authorities have said.
+They are often carried out by young Palestinians who may be acting out alone, or recruited or at least encouraged via social media, Israeli authorities have said.

 Civilians arming themselves

 In this atmosphere of fear, many Israelis are changing the routes of their commutes, and many who have handgun permits are carrying weapons.
 Others are applying for permits.

 The Israeli government has even called for them to do so.

 “The responsible civilian population – in the framework of the rule of law – has a part to play,” Israeli government spokesman Mark Regev said Thursday.
 “We’ve urged Israelis to be vigilant. … Having the civilian population work closely with law enforcement is one of the keys in defeating this threat.”